 Getting good grades starts with understanding what the assignment question is asking you to do.
 Comprehending the instruction words in the question will help you to write the right type of assignment, with the right focus, as this glossary explains.

-“university students”, undergraduates, “higher education”, HE
+“university students”, undergraduates, “higher education”

 attitudes, perceptions, opinions

 “online learning”, e-learning, elearning

 Library Search and research databases have filters which you can apply to your search, including publication date, peer-review, discipline and subject terms.
 These are particularly useful if you want particular types of sources, or you are getting too many results.

 For our online learning example, it may be worth considering the impact that the global pandemic has had on this topic.
 How will your results differ in focus prior to 2019?
 In Library Search you might find it useful to apply a discipline filter of Education for additional context.